tgwizard/bash-oauth2-client/README.md

 # OAuth 2 client in written in bash and netcat

 This is a proof-of-concept OAuth 2 client written in bash and netcat.
-It integrates with Valtech IDP, Valtech's identity provider.
+It integrates with Google.

 # Local setup

 ## Prerequisites

+A modern version of netcat is required to run this.
+The one preinstalled on Mac OS X is not good enough.

 ```
 brew install netcat